loyjoy/welcome/help/bots/processes/subprocesses/mail.md

-Send an email to the consumer by specifying the recipient and adding an HTML text.
+Send an email by specifying the recipient and adding an HTML text.

- **Sign in** - The consumer must be signed in.